 What’s Google Analyticator?

 Google Analyticator is another simple Google Analytics plugin for WordPress.
-Like MonsterInsights, it helps you with easy installation of Google Analytics code on your site without having to edit your theme file to insert the code.
+Like MonsterInsights, it helps you with the easy installation of Google Analytics code on your site without having to edit your theme file to insert the code.

 Another similarity of the plugin with MonsterInsights is reporting via a dashboard widget.
 The dashboard widget lets you view your site’s performance at a glance right in your dashboard (yoursite.com/wp-admin).